Listen to an audio file of this tool.

 - Tell an adult.
 If you’ve attempted to coach your child/teen on enlisting a safety buddy and on speaking up to stop the behavior and those have not worked, then it’s time to seek out an adult when the bullying occurs.
 Coach your child/teen that they don’t have to stand and listen.
 They need to walk directly to the first caring adult they can find who can intervene and let them handle the situation.

 - Partner with your child’s/teen’s school.
-Though every school is aware that bullying can pose a significant problem for students, not all schools have plans or adequate supports to put preventive strategies in place and deal with abusive behaviors when they occur.
+Though every school is aware that bullying can pose a significant problem for students, not all schools have plans or adequate support to put preventive strategies in place and deal with abusive behaviors when they occur.

 - Ask your child’s/teen’s teacher or the parent-teacher association about programs and supports they have in place to prevent bullying and promote social and emotional competence.
 Then, ask how you can get involved.